Quick Workday Stress Relief Rituals You Can Do at Your Desk

 Clean your workspace

 Decluttering your desk reduces visual stress.
 A clear space often translates into a clearer mind.
+Small rituals like decluttering are just one category in our guide to Self-Care Categories That Really Matter.

 Just close your eyes